HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: Introduction

 However, introducing hard constraints can potentially limit a neural network's expressive power.
-To illustrate this point, consider a constraint that requires the neural network's output to be less than or equal to 1.
-One could simply restrict the model to always output a constant value less than 1, which ensures the satisfaction of the hard constraint but obviously limits the model capacity drastically.
+To illustrate this point, consider a constraint that requires the model's output to be less than 1.
+One could simply restrict the model to always output a constant value less than 1, which ensures the constraint satisfaction but obviously limits the model capacity drastically.
 This raises the question: The model capacity of neural networks is often explained through the universal approximation theorem, which shows that a neural network can approximate any continuous function given a sufficiently wide/deep architecture.
 Demonstrating that this theorem still holds under hard constraints is essential to understanding the trade-off between constraint satisfaction and model capacity.

-\paragraph{Contributions} We tackle the problem of enforcing hard constraints on neural networks by \begin{itemize}[leftmargin=.5cm] \itemsep{-.05cm} \item \textbf{Presenting a practical framework} called \method{} (short for hard-constrained neural net) for constructing neural networks that satisfy input-dependent affine/convex constraints by construction. \method{} allows for unconstrained optimization of the networks' parameters with standard algorithms. \item \textbf{Proving a universal approximation theorem} for our method, showing that despite enforcing the hard constraints, our construction retains the expressive power of neural networks. \item \textbf{Demonstrating the utility} of our method on a variety of scenarios where it's critical to satisfy hard constraints -- learning optimization solvers, optimizing control policies in safety-critical systems, and learning safe decision logic for aircraft systems. \item \textbf{Outlining a survey} of the literature on constructing neural networks that satisfy hard constraints. \end{itemize}
+\paragraph{Contributions} We tackle the problem of enforcing hard constraints on neural networks, namely: \begin{itemize}[leftmargin=.4cm] \itemsep{-.07cm} \item \textbf{We present a practical framework} called \method{} (short for hard-constrained neural network) for constructing neural networks that satisfy input-dependent constraints by construction. \method{} is, to the best of our knowledge, the first method that enables efficient and differentiable enforcement of more than one input-dependent inequality constraint.
+It allows for unconstrained optimization of the networks' parameters with standard algorithms. \item \textbf{We prove universal approximation theorems} for our method, showing that despite enforcing the hard constraints, our construction retains the expressive power of neural networks, i.e., it provably does not overconstrain the model. \item \textbf{We demonstrate the utility} of our method on a variety of scenarios where it is critical to satisfy hard constraints---learning with piecewise constraints, learning optimization solvers with guaranteed feasibility, and optimizing control policies in safety-critical systems. \item \textbf{We provide the first systematic taxonomy} and comparative analysis of hard-constrained neural networks (Table~\ref{tab:comp})---aligning constraint type, input-dependence, guarantees, cost, and expressivity. \end{itemize}